brahimje/PythonStuffs/README.md

 # PythonStuffs
-All resume and snippt codes for python
+All resume and snippt codes for python data science :)